How to Kill Grass Permanently

 3 quick ways to kill your lawn

-• #1 - The easiest and fastest way is to use a strong weed killer (use this one) - no hard work required and it will your grass quickly.
+• #1 - The easiest and fastest way is to use a strong weed killer (use this one) - no hard work required and it will kill your grass quickly.

 • 2# - Not afraid of some hard work?
 Then you could dig your lawn up, who needs a gym when you have a spade and a spare afternoon?